-Collaborative academic instruction in biomedical technology from two top-ranked institutions in engineering and medicine; and Practical, hands-on clinical experience in Atlanta’s thriving biomedical industry.
+Collaborative academic instruction in biomedical technology from two top-ranked institutions in engineering and medicine; and practical, hands-on clinical experience in Atlanta’s thriving biomedical industry.

 Graduates of this intensive one-year professional master’s program will be exceptionally well prepared to pursue and advance their careers in the dynamic field of biomedical engineering devices and technology.
 Upon successful completion of this program, graduates will receive a “Master of Biomedical Innovation and Development” degree from The Georgia Institute of Technology.

 The Office of the Bursar assesses tuition and fees for all programs at Georgia Tech with details listed online at http://www.bursar.gatech.edu/tuiandfee.php.
-Exact costs for the BioID program will be posted closer to the Fall 2013 term.
+Exact costs for the MBID program will be posted closer to the Fall term.
 Until then, prospective students can refer to the amount posted for the Master in Business Administration as the costs are expected to be similar.